 Performance

-Even though the difference in gaming performance between these high-end processors is relatively small, we understand that some people want to obtain the one at the top of the CPU hierarchy.
+Even if the discrepancy in gaming ability among these top-notch processors is fairly slight, we realize that a few individuals desire to acquire the one positioned at the summit of the CPU ranking.

 This 8-core and 16-thread CPU is almost identical to the Ryzen 7 5800X, with the significant difference being the L3 cache.
 With 3D stacking technology, the 5800X3D has 96MB of L3 cache, while its predecessor has only 32MB.